nexuspcs/Remove-.DS_Store-Forever/README.md

 ***

 **Please note:** All files located within this repository are owned by James Coates, and any unauthorsed use of this repository is **strictly** prohibited.
-Should you wish to use a sample of my code or images and use it to your moneytary benefit, please contact me by using the emails listed above.
+Should you wish to use a sample of my code or images and use it to your monetary benefit, please contact me by using the emails listed above.